Mindful Eating: How to Build a Healthy Relationship with Food

 • Use Smaller Plates

-Smaller plates can reduce portion sizes without feeling restrictive, as shown in studies (3).
+Smaller plates can naturally guide smaller portions without feeling restrictive, as shown in recent studies on visual cues.

 • Take Your Time